gatsbyjs/gatsby/docs/docs/deploying-to-now.md

 title: Deploying to Now
 ---

-[ZEIT Now](https://vercel.com/now) is a [cloud platform for serverless deployment](https://vercel.com/docs/v2/getting-started/introduction-to-now/) that you can use to deploy your Gatsby projects and [alias them](https://vercel.com/docs/v2/domains-and-aliases/aliasing-a-deployment/) to your personal domain or a free `.now.sh` suffixed URL.
+[Vercel Now](https://vercel.com/now) is a [cloud platform for serverless deployment](https://vercel.com/docs/v2/getting-started/introduction-to-now/) that you can use to deploy your Gatsby projects and [alias them](https://vercel.com/docs/v2/domains-and-aliases/aliasing-a-deployment/) to your personal domain or a free `.now.sh` suffixed URL.

 This guide will show you how to get started in a few quick steps: